Expensent

 How to read this table.
 Dext and Hubdoc are the incumbent publishers: they take source documents, OCR them, and write transactions into QBO with the source attached.
 They are excellent at the publish step and mature.
 Their weakness is the collectionstep — they both depend on the client remembering to upload or forward, and firms generally rate Hubdoc's OCR below Dext's.

 Expensent sits upstream.
-Instead of asking the client to upload receipts, you connect their inbox via OAuth and invoices Expensent identifies are surfaced in a dashboard, grouped by next action (ready to forward, sitting on a vendor portal waiting to be downloaded, ambiguous, or false positive).
-You approve what you want, one click forwards it to the client's QuickBooks forwarding address, and you can create a rule so future matching invoices are forwarded when the rule fires.
-Because forwarding happens through the connected mailbox, you are not maintaining Gmail keyword filters; the connected sender still needs to be enabled in QuickBooks Manage forwarding email.
-Expensent supports multiple connected inboxes per account, so a single client engagement can pull from both an accounts@ alias and a personal owner mailbox.
+Instead of asking the client to upload receipts one by one, the client connects their own inbox and reviews the invoices Expensent identifies in a dashboard, grouped by next action: ready to forward, sitting on a vendor portal waiting to be downloaded, needs review, or false positive.
+The client forwards approved items to the bookkeeper or to the client's QuickBooks forwarding address, then can create a reviewed sender-and-subject rule for recurring documents.
+Because forwarding happens through the connected mailbox, the connected sender still needs to be enabled in QuickBooks Manage forwarding email when the destination is QBO.

 Full side-by-side: Hubdoc alternatives for QBO.
 If you want a pure automation walkthrough for a single client file, see the full QuickBooks bill automation guide.